The best Sony portrait lenses

 Available from April 2020, the Samyang 75mm f/1.8 FE AF is positioned as a direct competitor to the Sony FE 85mm f/1.8.
 Its dimensions and weight make it a very compact and lightweight lens.

-Not surprisingly, it is extremely robust.
-The lens is also part of Samyang’s ‘Tiny Series’.
-It has a manual focus ring and a customisable button that can be used in two modes.
-The autofocus is considered to be quite good and responsive.
+It is also very well built.
+The lens is part of Samyang’s ‘Tiny Series’.
+It has a manual focus ring and a customizable button that can be used in two modes.
+The autofocus is considered to be good and responsive.
 In terms of performance, the lens offers excellent image quality in the center at full aperture.
 The edges lack sharpness, but improve at f/2.8 and offer good uniformity throughout the image.
 Finally, the bokeh is very good, another advantage for portraits.

-In conclusion, the Samyang 75mm f/1.8 FE AF offers high quality performance at a low price!
-Frankly, if you’re on a tight budget and want a good quality lens for portraits, you won’t regret it!
+In conclusion, the Samyang 75mm f/1.8 FE AF offers strong performance at a low price!
+Frankly, if you’re on a tight budget and want a good quality lens for portraits, it is hard to go wrong!

 Samyang 85mm f/1.4 FE AF MK II